symfony-tr/symfony-docs-tr/book/security.rst

 Fortunately, Symfony's security component follows a well-proven security model based around *authentication* and *authorization*.
-Authentication, which always happens first, is handled by a firewall whose job is to determine the identity of the user through several different methods (e.g. HTTP authentication, login form, etc).
+Authentication, which always happens first, is handled by a firewall whose job is to determine the identity of the user through several different methods (Örn:  HTTP authentication, login form, etc).
 In the cookbook, you'll find examples of other methods for handling authentication, including how to implement a "remember me" cookie functionality.